Table of Contents

 The Second Law of Thermodynamics states that entropy (disorder) is always increasing.
 An analogy that describes this phenomenon is your bedroom, which does not spontaneously clean itself.
 Energy must be expended in order to go from a dirty (disorder) state to a clean (ordered) state.
 For a spontaneous reaction, the change in change in entropy is related to enthalpy and temperature as follows:

-ΔS ≥ q/T, where T is temperature in Kelvins.
+ΔS ≥ q/T, where T is the temperature in Kelvins.

 The free energy, G, is what determines the spontaneity of a biochemical reaction.
 The numerical value of free energy is given by the equation: